rossant/galry/docs/manual.md

 [**GLSL**](http://en.wikipedia.org/wiki/GLSL) that
 is **executed once per vertex**.
 Vertex shaders execute in parallel across all vertices, using the high computational power of the GPU.
-A vertex shader takes some DataTemplate fields as inputs, and returns the final position of the current vertex.
+A vertex shader takes some Visual fields as inputs, and returns the final position of the current vertex.
 Execution of shaders can be extremely fast thanks to the highly parallel architecture of the graphics card.